 1. Embracing Sun-Kissed Days on Kauai’s South Shore

 Okay, yes — an abundance of sunshine.
-Random rain showers happen all over a tropical island, but the South Shore is known as the sunny side of Kauai and gets about 35 inches of rain annually versus the 85 inches the North gets.
+Random rain showers happen all over a tropical island, but the South Shore is known as the sunny side of the Garden Isle, Kauai, and gets about 35 inches of rain annually versus the 85 inches the North gets.
 The North is wetter due to the tradewinds and the mountains.
 Kauai’s South Shore is drier, which means more bright, warm, picture-perfect beach days.
 Which brings you to…

 2. Paradise Found: Unveiling the Beach Wonders of the South Shore